JeremieVilpellet/Bayesian-Inverse-Problem-with-HMC-GAN/README.md

+### Bayesian Inverse Problem with HMC-GAN in a physical context

 """ All result are based on the article on the repo """

 The goal of this project is to explore the theoretical foundations and practical applications of MCGAN (Multi-conditional Generative Adversarial Network) for Bayesian Inverse Problems in a physical context.